InmetaTrondheim/Angular-DotNetStarter/README.md

   }
 }
 ```
-Update `Controllers\ValuesController.cs` POST method to accept a string and make it uppercase:
+Update `Controllers\ValuesController.cs` POST method to accept a string and make it uppercase.
+Also add a model to recieve data:
 ```csharp
 ...
 namespace webapi.Controllers